 Protols has reached a level of functionality that satisfies my daily needs, so I’m not actively adding major features.
 There are always more LSP capabilities that could be implemented—semantic highlighting, code actions, workspace symbols—but the core functionality is solid and stable.

 The most rewarding aspect has been seeing other developers adopt and contribute to the project.
+It has over 100 starts on GitHub.

 It’s published on crates.io, has CI/CD set up, and even has VS Code extension support through community contributions.